-When it becomes clear who will take the role of the Disclosing Party of the confidential information and the Receiving Party of the confidential information, the most important part of the NDA comes to place – i.e. defining what is considered under confidential information.
+When it becomes clear who will take the role of the Disclosing Party of the confidential information, and the Receiving Party of the confidential information, the most important part of the NDA comes into place – i.e., defining what is considered confidential information.

-A typical example of confidential information is the source code.
+Another example of confidential information is the source code.
 Although the source code is protected by copyright, this protection is quite limited, because it weakens with technical code modifications.
-A confidentiality agreement should protect from a situation where the Receiving Party of confidential information, creates a program for the same purpose after inspecting your code, using the same idea, but with a somewhat different code and, ultimately, creates a product that will benefit them instead of you.
+A confidentiality agreement should protect from a situation where the Receiving Party of confidential information creates a program for the same purpose after inspecting your code, using the same idea, but with a somewhat different code, and, ultimately, creates a product that will benefit them instead of you.

-A typical mistake we have encountered in practice so far is defining confidential information so broadly that a question justifiably gets raised – what is not confidential?
+In that light, an additional mistake that we have encountered in practice so far is defining confidential information so broadly that a question justifiably gets raised – what is not confidential?

-Furthermore, you have to define the way in which confidential information can be disclosed – it is best to explicitly state whether it can be disclosed in written, oral or electronic form, as well as information contained in physical parts, software and materials, which will depend on what is protected by the confidential information.
+Furthermore, you shall define the manner in which confidential information can be transferred – it is best to explicitly state whether it can be disclosed in written, oral or electronic form, as well as information contained in physical parts, software, and materials, which will depend on what is protected by the confidential information.